 - Are you selling regularly to make a profit?

-- Do you make items to sell at a profit?
+- Do you make items to sell on at a profit?

-- Are you registered as a business on Etsy, eBay or Amazon etc?
+- Are you a registered business on Etsy?

 - Do you buy things at wholesale to sell on?